-The softness has to do with the fiber structure of the llama hair, which is just not as smooth for llamas as for alpaca wool.
-It lacks the softness and smoothness of the scales like alpaca does.
-On the other hand, the llama fiber is definitely softer and less protruding than sheep wool.
+The actual softness has to do with the fiber structure of llama hair, which is just not as smooth for llamas as for alpaca wool.
+It lacks the fineness and smoothness of the scales like alpaca has.
+On the other hand, the llama fiber is definitely finer and less protruding than sheep wool.

 Llama wool finds itself kind of in the middle and is, therefore, a little bit more budget-friendly than alpaca, while still having great quality!